James Prescott Joule: Reception and priority

 Much of the initial resistance to Joule's work stemmed from its dependence upon extremely precise measurements.
 He claimed to be able to measure temperatures to within 1/200 of a degree Fahrenheit (3 mK).
 Such precision was certainly uncommon in contemporary experimental physics but his doubters may have neglected his experience in the art of brewing and his access to its practical technologies.
 He was also ably supported by scientific instrument-maker John Benjamin Dancer.
 Joule's experiments complemented the theoretical work of Rudolf Clausius, who is considered by some to be the coinventor of the energy concept.

-Joule was proposing a kinetic theory of heat (he believed it to be a form of rotational, rather than translational, kinetic energy), and this required a conceptual leap: if heat was a form of molecular motion, why didn't the motion of the molecules gradually die out?
+Joule was proposing a kinetic theory of heat (he believed it to be a form of rotational, rather than translational, kinetic energy), and this required a conceptual leap: if heat was a form of molecular motion, why did the motion of the molecules not gradually die out?
 Joule's ideas required one to believe that the collisions of molecules were perfectly elastic.
-Importantly, the very existence of atoms and molecules was not widely accepted for another 50 years.
+Importantly, the very existence of atoms and molecules was not widely accepted for another 50 years, though the essential work on the existence of molecules, atoms and electrons was underway throughout the 19th and early 20th centuries, from that of John Dalton through to Ernest Rutherford.
+A collection of Dalton’s works was published in 1893, 49 years after his death.

 Although it may be hard today to understand the allure of the caloric theory, at the time it seemed to have some clear advantages.
 Carnot's successful theory of heat engines had also been based on the caloric assumption, and only later was it proved by Lord Kelvin that Carnot's mathematics were equally valid without assuming a caloric fluid.

 However, in Germany, Hermann Helmholtz became aware both of Joule's work and the similar 1842 work of Julius Robert von Mayer.
 Though both men had been neglected since their respective publications, Helmholtz's definitive 1847 declaration of the conservation of energy credited them both.